nayanukande/kaggle_project---LMSYS/README.md

 # Chatbot Arena Human Preference Prediction

 ## Project Overview
 The **Chatbot Arena Human Preference Prediction** project aims to predict user preferences in head-to-head battles between large language models (LLMs) within the Chatbot Arena.
 The goal is to develop a machine learning model that determines which chatbot response users are likely to prefer based on a dataset of conversations between users and chatbots.
-This project contributes to improving chatbot alignment with human preferences through Reinforcement Learning from Human Feedback (RLHF).
+This personal project contributes to improving chatbot alignment with human preferences through Reinforcement Learning from Human Feedback (RLHF).

 ## Dataset
 The dataset includes records of conversations where users provide prompts, and two LLMs (Models A and B) generate responses.
 Users select the response they prefer, and the task is to predict which response will be favored.